gouthr/interview/src/studyMaterial/SystemDesign.md

 Data model:
 	-User and Feed objects
-	-Relation between users - one user following other user
--	Relation between users and feeds - every feed has a owner user
+	-Relation between users - one user following other user -Relation between users and feeds - every feed has a owner user

 Server feed:
 	-List tweets from users they follow with the most recent at the top.
 Don't have to list all the tweets.